opensafely-core/ehrql/docs/tutorial/working-with-data-with-ehrql/index.md

 A frame consists of multiple series of data.
 Each series has a label, and depending of which frame the series was derived from, will be a _patient series_ or an _event series_.
+For instance, a patient series is a column of a patient frame.

 All the values in a series must be of the same type (or null).
 We call a series containing boolean (true or false) values a _boolean series_.